nife-codes/playground/ask-your-val/README.md

 ![Step 4 - Valentine page](screenshots/pagefour.mp4)

 The "No" button shrinks and changes text with the text.
-And when they finally click "Yes"... endless falling hearts and your chosen Milk & Mocha celebration ♡
+When they finally click "Yes"... falling hearts and your chosen Milk & Mocha celebration ♡

 ---